Fast randomized least-squares solvers can be just as accurate and stable as classical direct solvers: Numerical experiments

-We test stable and unstable versions of sketch-and-precondition, iterative sketching with momentum, FOSSILS, and (Householder) \QR.
-For sketch-and-precondition, we set $d \coloneqq 20n$ and run for $100$ iterations.
+For each value of the $\mathrm{difficulty}$ parameter, we generate $\mat{A}$, $\vec{x}$, and $\vec{b}$ as in \cref{fig:comparison}.
+We test sketch-and-precondition, iterative sketching with momentum, SPIR, FOSSILS, and (Householder) \QR.
+For sketch-and-precondition, we set $d \coloneqq 12n$ and run for $100$ iterations.
 For iterative sketching with momentum, we use the implementation recommended in \cite[sec.~3.3 and app.~B]{Epp24}.
-For FOSSILS, we use \cref{alg:FOSSILS-recommended}.
+For SPIR and FOSSILS, we follow the recommendations in \cref{sec:implementation}.

-\Cref{fig:comparison_2} shows the forward (\emph{left}) and backward (\emph{right}) errors for these solvers on a sequence of randomly generated least-squares problems with varying difficulties.
-The major finding is the confirmation of backward stability of FOSSILS for problems of all difficulties, achieving comparable backward error to \QR for all problems.
+\Cref{fig:comparison_2} shows the forward (\emph{left}) and backward (\emph{right}) errors for these solvers on a sequence of randomly generated least-squares problems of increasing difficulty.
+The major finding is the confirmation of backward stability of SPIR and FOSSILS for problems of all difficulties, achieving comparable backward error to \QR for all problems.
 We note in particular that, for highly ill-conditioned problems $\kappa \gtrapprox 10^{14}$, the regularization approach developed in \cref{sec:implementation} yields a convergent and backward stable scheme.

-To see that two refinement steps with the FOSSILS outer solver are necessary, \cref{fig:comparison_2} also shows the forward and backward error for the output $\vec{x}_1$ of a single call to the FOSSILS outer solver, listed in the figure as FOSSILS (1 step).
+To see that two refinement steps are necessary for FOSSILS, \cref{fig:comparison_2} also shows the forward and backward error for the output $\vec{x}_1$ of a single call to the FOSSILS outer solver, listed as FOSSILS (1 step).
 We run FOSSILS (1 step) for 100 iterations to ensure convergence.
 Even with 100 iterations, FOSSILS (1 step) shows similar stability properties to iterative sketching and sketch-and-precondition, being forward but not backward stable.
 This demonstrates that both refinement steps in FOSSILS are necessary to obtain a backward stable scheme.

-\Cref{fig:comparison_2} contains other interesting findings.
-The forward error curves for the forward and backward stable methods shows a kink roughly at $\mathrm{difficulty} = u^{-1/2}$, indicating a transition from the forward error being dominated by the first and second terms in Wedin's theorem (\cref{fact:wedin}).
-Sketch-and-precondition with the zero initialization is unstable, but the forward error becomes comparable to that of the stable methods when the difficulty is roughly $\mathrm{difficulty} = u^{-3/4}$.
-Finally, we note that the forward stable methods (iterative sketching with momentum and stable sketch-and-precondition) are backward stable for problem difficulties up to $\approx u^{-1/2}$, after which the backward error climbs for difficulties up to $\approx u^{-3/4}$ before falling afterwards.
-These methods have acceptable stability properties for many use cases.
-However, since FOSSILS converges just as rapidly as these methods, we believe FOSSILS is the appropriate solver whenever a fully backward stable solution is demanded.